Learning With Less

 Oct.
 15, 2012 6 a.m.

-Oregon's third largest district slashed 340 jobs last spring.
-Teachers wound up in new classrooms teaching different courses.
-But those weren't the only big changes.
+Beaverton’s school board eliminated more than 340 jobs last spring.
+Teachers wound upin new classrooms, teaching different courses.
+But those weren’t the only big changes at Oregon’s third largest district.

 OPB | Sept.
 17, 2012 5:01 p.m.